Justin Turner Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 28th in the league with a collective 7.6 strikeouts per nine innings.
+- The Brewers pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.

-- The Brewers have a 3.07 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers' 3.11 team ERA ranks second among all league pitching staffs.

-- Brewers pitchers combine to give up 19 home runs (one per game), the ninth-fewest in the league.
+- Brewers pitchers combine to rank 11th in baseball in home runs surrendered (21 total, one per game).

-- The Brewers are sending Miley (2-1) out for his fourth start of the season.
-He is 2-1 with a 1.50 ERA and 14 strikeouts in 18 2/3 innings pitched.
+- Burnes makes the start for the Brewers, his fifth of the season.
+He is 2-1 with a 4.76 ERA and 17 strikeouts in 22 2/3 innings pitched.

-- In his last time out -- in relief on Saturday -- the left-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his most recent time out on Tuesday, the righty went 5 1/3 innings against the Seattle Mariners, allowing two earned runs while surrendering three hits.

-- In three games this season, the 36-year-old has put up a 1.50 ERA and 7 strikeouts per nine innings, while giving up a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.